 11.Fundamental principles of international humanitarian law – International conventions and contemporary developments.

-12. Legality of the use of nuclear weapons; ban on testing of nuclear weapons; Nuclear – non proliferation treaty, CTBT.
+12. Legality of the use of nuclear weapons; ban on the testing of nuclear weapons; Nuclear – non-proliferation treaty, CTBT.

 14. New international economic order and monetary law: WTO, TRIPS, GATT, IMF, World Bank.